percona/percona-xtradb-cluster/doc/source/wsrep-system-index.rst

    :dyn: No
    :default: ``1``

-Specifies the number of times autocommitted transactions will be retried in the cluster if it encounters certification errors.
+Specifies the number of times autocommit transactions will be retried in the cluster if it encounters certification errors.
 In case there is a conflict, it should be safe for the cluster node to simply retry the statement without returning an error to the client,